intel/ai-reference-models/benchmarks/text_to_speech/tensorflow/wavenet/README.md

 # WaveNet

-This document has instructions for how to run WaveNet for the following modes/platforms:
+This document has instructions for how to run WaveNet for the following modes/precisions:
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training and inference other platforms are coming later.
+Benchmarking instructions and scripts for model training and inference other precisions are coming later.

 ## FP32 Inference Instructions